Self-Build Mortgages in Northern Ireland

 Calculate your projected costs

-This is usually done alongside arranging your documents, but it makes sense to go over the finances again once you are satisfied with the project details.
+This is usually done alongside arranging your documents, but it makes sense to review the finances again once you are satisfied with the project details.
 As a guide, a typical self-build project in Northern Ireland will cost between £600 – £1000 per square metre.

 Don’t forget to include a contingency amount to cover any unexpected costs that arise.